misasa/tepra/README.md

     :template: 18x18

 When you want to choose a printer and paper size from list on `Tepra Server` interface, have a configuration file as shown below.
+The first printer and the first paper size serve as default.

     :printer:
       - KING JIM WR1000